 Students are expected to attend the first and each meeting of a course.
 If unable to attend the first class, a student should contact his or her instructor before the class meets.
 Students who miss the first class of the semester without making prior arrangements may be, at the instructor's discretion, dropped from the course.
 It is the responsibility of each student to be aware of instructors' attendance requirements.
+Students who enroll during add/drop week may not be counted absent when not formally enrolled in the course; however, it is the student's responsibility to contact the faculty member about class assignments and content missed.
 In individual courses, attendance may influence the grade the student receives.